Metallurgical Engineering

 F. Kenneth Iverson Chair Professor in Steelmaking Technologies, Director of the Kent D. Peaslee Steel Manufacturing Research Center.

-PHD University of Illinois Urbana
+PHD University of Connecticut

-Haiming Wen, Assistant Professor
+Haiming Wen, Associate Professor

 PHD University of California-Davis